 Selected topics in Humanities not covered by regular catalog offerings.
 Course content and unit credit to be determined by the Office of Instruction and faculty.
 May be offered in a seminar, lecture and/or laboratory format.
-Credit/No Credit only.
-Non-associate degree applicable.
+Pass/No Pass only.
+Non-degree applicable.